Alex-Bolgan/vocario/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-More than just a digital dictionary, ReCallVocabulary is a cross-platform tool that allows you to store and organize your vocabulary in one place.
+More than just a digital dictionary, Vocario is a cross-platform tool that allows you to store and organize your vocabulary in one place.
 It features a gamified format to help you recall words more effeciently, making vocabulary learning engaging and fun.

 Here's why you should use:
 * Easily manage and edit your word lists